oracle/rewrite-recipes/rewrite-weblogic/docs/procedures/upgrade-151100-Spring.md

-# Upgrade to WebLogic Server 15.1.1 (BETA), Spring Framework 6.2.x, and Hibernate
+# Upgrade to WebLogic Server 15.1.1, Spring Framework 6.2.x, and Hibernate

 The following procedure will apply the changes required for migrating applications to WebLogic Server 15.1.1.0.0, Jakarta EE 9.1, Spring Framework 6.2.x, and Hibernate.